-Comments: There are at least 25 records of this hybrid in Nebraska (eBird.org), almost all in the Missouri and Platte and North Platte river valleys (eBird.org, accessed Feb 2021).
-All records are for March-May, probably because molting birds in late summer and fall are difficult to identify.
+Comments: There are at least 26 records of this hybrid in Nebraska (eBird.org), almost all in the Missouri and Platte and North Platte river valleys (eBird.org, accessed Feb 2021).
+All but one of the records are for March-May, the exception one in York Co 1 Jun 2021; this likely due to molting birds in late summer and fall being difficult to identify.

 This hybrid is one of the commoner hybrid ducks in western North America (Mlodinow, in Bird Hybrids: Blue-winged Teal x Cinnamon Teal).
 Because the two species are closely related and s0 more likely to produce hybrids and the males are sufficiently distinct, detection of hybrid males is relatively easy (Bird Hybrids: Blue-winged Teal x Cinnamon Teal).
 Male Cinnamon Teal and hybrid males lack the flank and breast spots that are prominent in Blue-winged Teal (Gammonley 2020).